GeoscienceAustralia/stormwavecluster/README.md

 ./R - self-contained R scripts used for the analysis.
 These include:

-* nhpoisp -- Code for fitting non-homogeneous poisson processes
+* nhpoisp -- Code for fitting non-homogeneous Poisson processes

 * nearest_index_sorted -- Fast Rcpp code for doing a nearest-neighbour search on a sorted numeric vector